 The Council is an Equal Opportunity Employer.
 The Council does not discriminate on the basis of race, color, national origin, religion, gender, gender identity (including gender expression), sexual orientation, marital status, age, disability, genetic information, or military or veteran status.

-Current jobs / requests for proposals: Executive Director (April 2020)
+Current jobs / requests for proposals: Fish and Wildlife Biologist, Program Performance (apply by August 31, 2020)

 Also follow us on LinkedIn for news about our work and career opportunities.